CROSSING CULTURES – Globally Inspired, Locally Focused

-The conference will be chaired by Juliet Sargeant FSGD FLI MRCP.
+The conference was chaired by Juliet Sargeant FSGD FLI MRCP.

 Click here to view the e-brochure, including the agenda

-Reflecting on their own design and horticultural practices, the speakers at Crossing Cultures will consider questions such as:
+Reflecting on their own design and horticultural practices, the speakers at Crossing Cultures considered questions such as:

 What are the ethics of borrowing from other cultures?